 And Jimmy J has presented us with the perfect example.

-John Leonard Premium Member about 1 year ago
+John Leonard Premium Member over 3 years ago

 When I was a tad, my English great-grandmother used to ladle strong, sweet milky tea down our throats.
 I’ve backed off on both the milk and sugar a bit, but I still like it strong.
 I drink other teas au naturel, but Indian and Assamese blacks get milk and sugar.